 3. Superb Venue:

 TEDxStanleyPark does not hold its events in gymnasiums, classrooms or ballrooms but in quality theatres.
-The 2017 venue is the Queen Elizabeth Theatre in downtown Vancouver.
-This theatre has 2,659 excellent seats in rows with a generous rake to give good sight lines and great acoustics that enable guests to hear every word.
-Our 2017 event and the Queen Elizabeth Theatre is a potent pairing.
+The 2018 venue is the Queen Elizabeth Theatre in downtown Vancouver.
+This theatre has 2,674 excellent seats in rows with a generous rake to give good sight lines and great acoustics that enable guests to hear every word.
+Our 2018 conference and the Queen Elizabeth Theatre is a potent pairing.

 4. Superb Hospitality: